DIWO (Do It With Others) is a distributed campaign for emancipatory, networked art practices instigated by Furtherfield in 2006.

 Do It With Others (DIWO): contributory media in the Furtherfield Neighbourhood by Ruth Catlow and Marc Garrett, Furtherfield.
 From Coding Cultures, 2007.
 Editor: Francesca Da Rimini.
 Published by d/lux, Lilyfield NSW Australia.
-Available here.
+Available at Foam (pdf) here.

 Do It With Others (DIWO) - E-Mail Art in Context by Ruth Catlow and Marc Garrett, 2008.
 Curediting, Vague Terrain.
 Available here.